 - Online reporting, more accessible contact, more and more online - Use of technology for victims to make contact better

-- Improved appointment systems and initial contact investigation. - Wait times are now same day or within mainly 24hrs
+- Improved appointment systems and initial contact investigation. - Wait times are now same day or within mainly 24hrs items.
+These will be discussed and agreed with the Force at an agenda setting meeting.

 The Accountability Board